GovTechSG/techpass-user-docs/docs/log-in-as-vendor.md

 <!--4.
 Choose an authenticating method.
 <kbd>![log-in-with-techpass](assets/images/access-sgts-services-using-techpass/vendor-choose-auth-method.png)</kbd>-->

 You will now be prompted to approve your TechPass sign-in.
-A number is shown on your computer screen.
+A number is shown on your browser.

  <kbd>![number-mfa](assets/images/onboarding/po-non-se/mfa-number-displayed-on-screen.png)</kbd>